-- 11.29.
-Where the CAA deems it necessary to provisionally suspend a DA, either as a result of a STOP call or safety breach, the DA holder will be contacted without delay. - 11.30.
-At this point the CAA GA Unit will investigate the circumstances leading to the provisional suspension in accordance with the FAiR System51 at Appendix F. The CAA GA Unit will contact relevant parties in order to establish the nature, cause and circumstances of the incident.
-In most cases this will include the FDD, members of the Flying Control Committee, pilots at the air display, members of airfield staff and others present at the relevant time. - 11.31.
+- 11.38.
+Where the CAA deems it necessary to provisionally suspend a DA, either as a result of a STOP call or safety breach, the DA holder will be contacted without delay. - 11.39.
+At this point the CAA GA Unit will investigate the circumstances leading to the provisional suspension in accordance with the FAiR System65 at Appendix F. The CAA GA Unit will contact relevant parties in order to establish the nature, cause and circumstances of the incident.
+In most cases this will include the FDD, members of the Flying Control Committee, pilots at the display, members of airfield staff and others present at the relevant time. - 11.40.
 At this point the CAA may reinstate the provisionally suspended pilot(s), or if further investigation is required, the pilot(s) will be invited to interview.
-If this is the case, formal written notification will be given to the DA holder.
-Upon receipt of this, the DA holder must surrender their DA by sending it via recorded delivery to the CAA GA Unit.
+If this is the case, formal written notification will be given to the DA holder. - 11.41.

-51 FAiR®3 System, Version 31, March 2019, © Baines Simmons Limited

-- 11.32.
 Once the investigation is complete, a decision will be made as to whether any further action is required.
+Actions can include reinstatement, reinstatement following further training / evaluation by a CAA nominated

+65 FAiR®3 System , Version 31 , March 2019 , © Baines Simmons Limited

-Actions can include reinstatement, reinstatement following further training / evaluation by a CAA nominated DAE, suspension or revocation and will be considered with reference to FAiR System illustrated at Appendix F52. - 11.33.
-At all stages of this process, pilots will be kept informed of events by the CAA GA Unit. - 11.34.
-Appeals should be made to the CAA GA Unit within 14 days of notification53.
+DAE, suspension or revocation and will be considered with reference to FAiR System illustrated at Appendix F66.

+- 11.42.
+At all stages of this process, pilots will be kept informed of events by the CAA GA Unit. - 11.43.
+Appeals should be made to the CAA GA Unit within 14 days of notification67.

-52 If such a safety breach results in external investigation such as by the police or AAIB, the result of the provisional suspension may be dependent on any additional evidence brought to light as a result of that investigation.
+66 If such a safety breach results in external investigation such as by the police or AAIB, the result of the provisional suspension may be dependent on any additional evidence brought to light as a result of that investigation.

-53 In accordance with Regulation 6 of The Civil Aviation Authority Regulations 1991.
+67 In accordance with Regulation 6 of The Civil Aviation Authority Regulations 1991.

-Chapter 12 Safety culture, reporting, Human Factors and continuous mentoring
+Safety culture, reporting, Human Factors and continuous mentoring

 12.1.
-DAEs should ensure they promote a 'just culture' with everything they do.
+DAEs should ensure they promote a 'just culture'.
 DAE / DA mentoring is a key part of that culture, along with generating an effective reporting culture and an awareness of HF issues that affect display pilots.